Australia PM, trailing in election polls, announces housing policy

 Labor leader Anthony Albanese backed the housing initiative for older Australians, describing it as a "modest announcement".

+But the opposition criticised the first home buyer proposal, with Labor campaign spokesperson Jason Clare saying it would lead to even higher house prices.

-His party said that if it won government it would spend A$1 billion on advanced manufacturing to boost jobs and diversify the country's industrial base.
+Labor said that if it won government it would spend A$1 billion on advanced manufacturing to boost jobs and diversify the country's industrial base.

-(Reporting by Samuel McKeith in Sydney; Editing by William Mallard)
+(Reporting by Samuel McKeith in Sydney; Editing by William Mallard and Kenneth Maxwell)